 It is also said that it took forty years for the new knowledge about plate tectonics to get into the school curriculum.
 We can now have systems which allow rapid dissemination of new research based knowledge.
 However, this also requires those who set the school curriculum to have access to research summaries so that they set a curriculum and assess learners on knowledge relevant today rather than that that was relevant yesterday.

-Here is a list of confirmed partners.
 There are a number of roles.
-Editorial roles are voluntary or supported by research or altruistic funding, if you have expertise to share please contact us so we can discuss your contribution firstname.lastname@example.org
+Editorial roles are voluntary or supported by research or altruistic funding.

-As well as the Founder Members of MESH, new partners are joining to take forward the ‘marginal gains’ strategy for improving the quality of education worldwide developed at the first Global Teacher Education Knowledge Mobilisation Summit in London in April 2016 and the follow up event in Worcester in June.
-These events are being repeated in 2017 – register an interest in attending here.
+As well as the Founder Members of MESH, new partners came forward to take forward the ‘marginal gains’ strategy for improving the quality of education worldwide developed at the first Global Teacher Education Knowledge Mobilisation Summit in London in April 2016 and 17.

 Institutes with reach beyond one country: International Institute for Capacity Building in Africa; Forum for African Women Educationalists